-Silverfish are nocturnal creatures, so they are most active at night.
 They prefer dark, damp places, like basements and crawl spaces.
 Silverfish can also be found in bathrooms and kitchens, where they are attracted to moisture.
-With Texas and Arizona being high in humidity, these creatures are known to be common pests in individuals' homes.
-Silverfish can enter your home through tiny cracks and crevices.
-Once they’re inside, they will hide in dark corners or under furniture.
-Silverfish can also be brought into your home on second-hand furniture or books.
+With Texas and Arizona being high in humidity, these creatures are known to be common pests in individuals' homes and properties.

 Although these insects are not known to bite people, silverfish can cause damage to your home as they are chewing pests.
-The main appetites for silverfish include:
+The main appetites for silverfish are sources of starch, which can include:

 - Pet foods

 While other pests can spread a lot of bacterial diseases, it's vital to pay attention to your belongings that could be ruined by any silverfish infestation.

 The best way to get rid of silverfish inside is to remove the food and moisture sources that attract them.
 To do this: